 About Olde Town

-Olde Town is the city’s downtown district, with a turn-of-the-century Main Street Americana ambiance, It is the heart and soul of Arvada and has become a destination for locals and visitors, alike.
+Olde Town is the city’s downtown district, with a turn-of-the-century Main Street Americana ambiance.
+It is the heart and soul of Arvada and has become a destination for locals and visitors, alike.
 With a diverse array of shops, boutiques, galleries, events, restaurants, breweries and a winery, Olde Town has something for everyone.
 After the discovery of gold, the town grew as railroad and trolley lines from Denver were built and agriculture thrived.
 Olde Town is listed on the National Register of Historic Places, and is both a vibrant and growing district and a historic gem.

 Olde Town Arvada Business Improvement District

 The BID's operating plan focuses on advocacy, marketing and events, placemaking, mobility, physical improvements and safety.

-The BID is governed by a seven member board comprised of business and/or property owners that serve a three year term.
+The BID is governed by a nine member board comprised of business and/or property owners that serve a three year term.
 The current board is:

 - Deborah Pearson - President